 RESULTS: Researchers evaluated analytical solutions to challenges such as identifying multiple roadway features (car and truck detection), differentiating among scene context elements (vegetation, sky, and roadway shoulder), and identifying traffic signs and status of traffic signals.
 The researchers also developed a simple graphical user interface that enables even novice users to effectively employ appropriate algorithms to a range of analytical tasks.
 IMPACT: This research demonstrates the effectiveness of applying appropriate machine-learning techniques to large, diverse data sets and opens avenues for active learning to address challenges such as traffic congestion control, driver behavior training, and road safety.

-A typical challenging situation for overlapping objects (left vehicles) and occluded objects (right vehicle) in an urban environment. © Carnegie Mellon University.
 Automated Feature Extraction Projects The EAR Program sponsored three research projects designed to advance efficient and cost-effective methods and tools to analyze the large amounts of video-related safety data generated by studies such as the SHRP 2 NDS.
 These projects focused on the driver and the interior of vehicles involved.
 Each project brings different technical strengths and approaches and applies the approaches to different features of interest for highway safety.
 These projects are briefly summarized below.
-PROJECT: DCode: A Comprehensive, Automated Coding System for Driver Behavior Analysis INSTITUTION: SRI International COMPLETED: 2016 OBJECTIVE: To develop a comprehensive, automatic system to assist in coding of features in the SHRP 2 NDS data set that are relevant to traffic and roadway safety researchers.
+DCode: A Comprehensive, Automated Coding System for PROJECT: Driver Behavior Analysis INSTITUTION: SRI International 2016 COMPLETED:

+OBJECTIVE: To develop a comprehensive, automatic system to assist in coding of features in the SHRP 2 NDS data set that are relevant to traffic and roadway safety researchers.
+The DCode System will extract driver behavior features and recognize various actions.
+It will also track contextual features.

 RESULTS: Researchers for this project developed software to code contextual features such as passengers, radio, navigation, and conditions outside the vehicle.
 The software extracts core and intermediate features to code driver behavior features (e.g., hand position and facial expression) and to track driver attention (emotional, cognitive, and physiological state).
 The project identified areas for future research, such as image stabilization and improved techniques to extract contextual features when the environment is not ideal, such as when seat belts are not brightly colored and difficult to detect.
 IMPACT: This project demonstrates the effectiveness of a coding system that makes it possible to identify and evaluate the actions and behaviors of drivers, as well as the context in which they are performed.
+PROJECT: DB-SAM: CMU Driver Situational Awareness System